-Solidarity MN: Strength & Resilience of Immigrant & Refugee Communities in Minnnesota
+Solidarity MN: Strength & Resilience of Immigrant & Refugee Communities in Minnesota

-Solidarity MN is now accepting proposals for Strength & Resilience of Immigrant & Refugee Communities in Minnesota grant opportunity.
+Solidarity MN Strength & Resilience of Immigrant & Refugee Communities in Minnesota grant opportunity closed on October 10, 2017.
+We are no longer accepting proposals.

 Solidarity MN is a coalition of Minnesota foundations aligned in commitment to immigrant and refugee communities, motivated by the core principles that strengthen the fabric of our society, and compelled to uphold values of inclusion, equity and democracy.